 Support light website updates as needed (e.g. adding news, events, copy).

-Advocate and lobby for Fifth Word, seeking opportunities to promote the organisation across partnerships, stakeholders, funders, and the wider theatre community
+Advocate and lobby for Fifth Word, seeking opportunities to promote the organisation across partnerships, stakeholders, funders, and the wider theatre community.

 Any other duties of an executive nature as determined from time to time by the Board.